 So how do you go about becoming a vegetarian and adopting vegetarian diets?
-Well take the vegetarian pledge.
-You could host a vegetarian film screening and provide snacks.
+Well to start with you could take the vegetarian pledge.
+Or why not host a film screening and provide some super sassy vegetarian snacks.
 People like to stick to what they know so doing it this way will inform but also be a lot of fun.
 The appeal is much more likely to work this way!

 And do you know what else?
 Even non-veggies are welcome!
 Of course you have to agree to try out the vegetarian way of living for the day.
 If you’re going into a restaurant try a meat-free option.
 Or even better … host your own vegetarian dinner party!

-You can invite friends, family, co-workers and show them all what they're missing - not meat, but some delicious meat-free recipes!
-As you go along drop in some titbits of information about how you made the meal - perhaps even give them recipes away so they're encouraged to try them out for themselves!
+You can invite friends, family, co-workers and show them all what they’re missing – not meat, but some delicious meat-free recipes!
+As you go along drop in some titbits of information about how you made the meal – perhaps even give them recipes to take away with them so they’re encouraged to try them out for themselves!

 Vegetarian or not, if you want to get involved why not start by putting up colourful posters to advertise local events around your community on the run-up to World Vegetarian Day.
 You could also write a letter to your local newspaper and radio show asking them to publicise and broadcast the events taking place.